 Hawking passed away on the 14th of March, 2018 at the age of 76.
 For the record, this means he lived 55 years past his initial diagnosis.

 - Adam Westing: He tended to be portrayed as an Insufferable Genius whenever he made an appearance as himself on a TV show.
-Anytime he appeared in animated form, you could usually expect his wheelchair to be a Super Wheelchair taken Up to Eleven, with gadgets to put Inspector Gadget or the Transformers to shame.
+Anytime he appeared in animated form, you could usually expect his wheelchair to exaggerate its status as a Super Wheelchair, with gadgets to put Inspector Gadget or the Transformers to shame.

 - And I Must Scream: Defied despite his condition.
 Put best with this quote from Into the Universe with Stephen Hawking:Hawking: Hello.
-I am Stephen Hawking.
+My name is Stephen Hawking.
 Physicist, cosmologist, and something of a dreamer.
 Although I cannot move and I have to speak through a computer, in my mind I am free.

 - As Himself: The only person to have appeared in the entire Star Trek franchise As Himself.note